ultranatum/ultragate/contrib/masternodeSetupScript/README.md

-# UltraGate
+# Ultragate
-Shell script to install a UltraGate Masternode on a Linux server running Ubuntu 16.04.
+Shell script to install a Ultragate Masternode on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## Installation